Task #2833: Update topology datastructures

 I don't see any reason to use map over unordered_map (independently of whether we have one map or two map with one per direction). unordered_map also guarantees that references stay valid.
 See https://en.cppreference.com/w/cpp/container#Iterator_invalidation for a nice overview what stays valid after insert.

-#7 Updated by Paul Bauer 3 months ago
+#7 Updated by Paul Bauer almost 2 years ago

 We need to lookup at least during the initial send, so lookup should not be too slow in the end.